Remote Island Group In Indian Ocean Polluted With Over 400 Million Pieces Of Plastic

-A study performed on the debris on the Cocos (Keeling) Islands in the Indian Ocean found an alarming amount of plastic products and other waste items that had washed up on the beaches, reported the Guardian.
+A study performed on the debris on the Cocos (Keeling) Islands in the Indian Ocean found an alarming amount of plastic products and other waste items that had washed up on the beaches, reported The Guardian.
 A total of 414 million pieces of plastic weighing 238 tons included 977,000 shoes and 373,000 toothbrushes.

-The remote islands are home to a population of around 600 people and are located off the south-western coast of Indonesia.
+The remote islands are home to a population of around 600 people and are located off the southwestern coast of Indonesia.
 Through studying islands similar to the Cocos, researchers are able to get a better idea of the amount of plastic and trash circulating in the Earth’s oceans and offer a better indication of the hazards posed by human consumption.

-Jennifer Lavers from the University of Tasmania’s Institute of Marine and Antarctic Studies and lead author of the study warned about the effects of single-use items and the ways in which we dispose of our waste.
+Jennifer Lavers, from the University of Tasmania’s Institute of Marine and Antarctic Studies and lead author of the study, warned about the effects of single-use items and the ways in which we dispose of our waste.

 “Islands such as these are like canaries in a coal mine and it’s increasingly urgent that we act on the warnings they are giving us.”